nikolai-maslak-brightpattern/better-trac/README.md

+# Better Trac
-Adds attachment previews for videos, images, and zip files in Trac.
+1. Adds attachment previews for videos, images, and zip files in Trac.
+2. Adds ability to paste screenshot from clipboard on attachment upload page

 ## Installation
 1.